Relaxation of Bosons in One Dimension and the Onset of Dimensional Crossover: Model of the atomic collision in molecular dynamics calculation

-is the 1D scattering amplitude, $a_s$ is the 3D $s$-wave scattering length, and $l_\perp =\sqrt{\hbar /(m\omega _\perp)}$.
-A more exact formula \cite{Olshanii1998} taking into account the effects of the strong radial confinement on the scattering amplitude yields

-where $C\approx 1.06\dots \, $.
+where $\alpha_\mathrm{1D}=c/2$.
 A pseudorandom number $\zeta $ uniformly distributed between 0 and 1 is generated.
-If $\zeta <{\cal P}_\uparrow $ then we raise the radial excitation energy by 2 quanta.
-To preserve the ordering of atoms in the corse of the subsequent evolution, we assign the new (primed) momenta to them as follows:
+If $\zeta <{\cal P}_\uparrow $ then we raise the transverse excitation energy by 2 quanta.
+To preserve the ordering of quasiparticles in the course of the subsequent evolution, we assign the new (primed) quasimomenta to them as follows:

-With the help of a new pseudorandom number we assign the new radial quantum numbers with the following probabilities:
+With the help of a new pseudorandom number we assign the new transverse quantum numbers with the following probabilities:

 The detailed balance condition should be satisfied: the number of transitions up and down per unit time must be the same on average.
 Therefore, if then we allow for the transition to the state characterized by